 Night Service - Table 3.9 below includes productivity data for FAX night service.
 Night service is defined as all weekday service after 6:00 p.m.
 As with day-to-day service evaluations, individual routes are evaluated using system productivity standards.
 A minimum of 60 percent for passenger performance measures, and system maximum of 140 percent for system cost measures is applied to the system averages for service after 6:00 p.m.
 Again, routes not performing as required are shown in boldface type.
-In the case of FAX night service, Routes 33 is the only route performing outside of productivity guidelines.
+In the case of FAX night service, routes 20, 22, 33, and 45 are all performing outside of productivity guidelines in one or more indicators.